deisold/navigation/README.md

             />
     </FrameLayout>
 ```
 Each navigation host (_NavHostFragment_) contains its own `NavController` based on a specific _Navigation Graph_ and maintains its own Fragment backstack.
-Initally only the first `FrameLayout` containing the home section will be visible to the user.
+Initially only the first `FrameLayout` containing the home section will be visible to the user.
 When switching view sections the appropriate `FrameLayout` will be shown to the user, the others hidden.
 The view state of each view section backed by a `NavHostFragment` and its `NavController` will be maintained and not changed.

 ## Android Studio 3.2